-TSUK's Risk Committee meets quarterly and comprises of the TSUK CEO as its Chair and the UK Management team which is composed of cross functional senior leaders.
+TSUK's Risk Committee meets quarterly and comprises of the TSUK Chairman as its Chair and the UK Management team which is composed of cross functional senior leaders.
+The Risk Committee also has representation from the ultimate parent company.
+TSL.
 Its principal purpose is to assess and identify TSUK's most significant and emerging risks which are aligned to TSUK's strategy and the delivery of its objectives.
+In addition, monthly risk management sub-committees are held by each of TSUK's Chief Operations Officer, Chief Financial Officer and the Chief Commercial Officer.

-The TSN Board of Management meets quarterly and comprises of the TSN Board of Management and risk officers.
+The TSN Risk Committee meets quarterly and comprises of the TSN Board of Management and risk officers.
 Its principal purpose is to assess and identify TSN's most significant and emerging risks which are aligned to TSN's strategy and the delivery of its objectives.
-In addition, risk sub-committees have been installed within the Business Unit Tata Steel Downstream Europe and Business Unit IJmuiden, composed of cross functional senior leaders who assess emerging risks on a monthly basis and act if needed.
+In addition, risk subcommittees have been installed within the Business Unit Tata Steel Downstream Europe and Business Unit IJmuiden composed of cross functional senior leaders who assess emerging risks on a monthly basis and act if needed.